ice09/blockchainers-tech-sources/content/posts/decoupling-dlt-components-with-message-based-event-handling.md

 ### ⚙️ Step-by-Step

-You can use the modules README will help with the sequence of setup steps.
+You can use the modules README will help with the sequence of setup steps:

-At the end, you should be able to

 * Deploy the Switch contract on your local chain
 * Listen to the Events of the Switch contract
-* Transact with the contract to turn the switch
+* Transact with the contract to "turn the switch"
-* See the queued messages with the Event payload in RabbitMQ
+* See the queued messages with the Event payload in the RabbitMQ Admin Dashboard

 #### 1. Deploy the Switch contract on your local chain